Nadine2016/knative/cli-reference.md

 **Command options**
 <dl>
 <dt>`-n`, `--name`</dt>
 <dd>The name of the job definition.
 This value is required.
-The name must start with a letter, can contain letters, numbers, and hyphen (-), and must be 35 characters or fewer.
-Use a name that is unique within the project.</dd>
+The name must begin with a lowercase letter, can contain letters, numbers, periods (.), and hyphens (-), and must be 35 characters or fewer.
+The name must start and end with a lowercase alphanumeric character.
+Use a name that is unique within the project.
 <dt>`-i`, `--image`</dt>
 <dd>The name of the image used for this job definition.
 This value is required.
 For images in [Docker Hub](https://hub.docker.com/){: external}, you can specify the image with `NAMESPACE/REPOSITORY`.
 For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`. </dd>
 <dt>`-a`, `--argument`</dt>